- Download our Johannesburg Schools Guide

 The best places to live in Johannesburg

-Johannesburg is a large and sprawling city, and the accommodation options are endless.
-No matter where an expat ends up living, they will enjoy one of the greenest urban centres in the world, which combines the feel of being surrounded by nature with the convenience of a large metropolitan area and all of its modern comforts.
+Johannesburg is a large and sprawling city with endless accommodation options.
+No matter where you end up living, you will enjoy one of the greenest urban centres in the world.
+Johannesburg combines the feeling of being surrounded by nature with the convenience of a large metropolitan area and its modern comforts.

 Given the size of the city, making the right decision regarding one's living arrangements is crucial.
 The two main commercial areas for expats are the city centre, which is a hub for mining, commerce and government, and Sandton, where many industries, including financial services and media, are located.

 Public transport is often not a viable option, so getting from home to the office and back almost certainly entails driving on Johannesburg's congested roads.
-It is not uncommon for locals to spend up to three hours a day in rush hour traffic – so expats choosing a residential area are well advised to find somewhere close to their place of work and/or their children's school.
-Many expats choose to live in houses within secure cluster developments.
+It is not uncommon for locals to spend up to three hours a day in rush hour traffic – so expats choosing a residential area are well advised to find somewhere close to their workplace and/or their children's school.
+Many expats live in houses within secure cluster developments.

 Sunninghill, Lonehill and Fourways

-While the Sunninghill, Lonehill and Fourways areas are fairly close to Sandton, expats shouldn't be fooled – traffic going that way will be extremely congested with daily commuters.
+While the Sunninghill, Lonehill and Fourways areas are fairly close to Sandton, you shouldn't be fooled – traffic going that way will be extremely congested with daily commuters.

 Sandton and Bryanston

-In the last few decades, Sandton has replaced central Johannesburg as the city's hub of business and commerce, which means that many corporate headquarters, banks and large hotels are located there.
-As a general rule, the closer one gets to Sandton, the more expensive housing becomes, so expect to pay a premium in this area.
+In the last few decades, Sandton has replaced central Johannesburg as the city's hub of business and commerce, meaning many corporate headquarters, banks and large hotels are located there.
+Generally, the closer one gets to Sandton, the more expensive housing becomes, so expect to pay a premium in this area.

-Bryanston along the northern edge is slightly less expensive and is mostly known for its beautiful freestanding homes on tree-lined streets that explode in a purple sea of blooming jacarandas in late spring.
-Further to the south, one finds stately homes as well as apartment complexes in Morningside, Sandown and Hyde Park.
+Bryanston, along the northern edge, is slightly less expensive and is mostly known for its beautiful freestanding homes on tree-lined streets that explode in a purple sea of blooming jacarandas in late spring.
+Further to the south, you can find stately homes as well as apartment complexes in Morningside, Sandown, and Hyde Park.
 This area also has a large concentration of well-respected private hospitals.

 Randburg

-Much quieter and less ritzy than Sandton, this area is nevertheless ideal in many ways: it's close to Sandton, the centre of Randburg has its own assortment of businesses, the nearby Cresta shopping centre is one of Joburg’s largest, and expats will get much more bang for their buck when it comes to accommodation prices.
+Much quieter and less ritzy than Sandton, this area is nevertheless ideal in many ways, as it's close to Randburg and its city centre has an assortment of businesses.
+The nearby Cresta shopping centre is one of Joburg’s largest, and you will get much more bang for your buck when it comes to accommodation prices.

 The leafy suburban streets of Randburg are filled with spacious homes and gardens in proximity to the Johannesburg Botanical Gardens and Emmarentia Dam (perfect for dog walking and summer picnics).
 Randburg is a large area with lots of variety, and housing here is significantly cheaper than in areas such as Sandton.
 Generally, it's good for families as well as apartment dwellers.